-If you run a website you’ll been keen to make it as accessible as possible, so it’s important to ensure that it works well on all the most popular web browsers today and for the foreseeable future.
+If you run a website you’ll been keen to make it as accessible as possible, so it’s important to ensure that it works well on all the most popular web browsers today in 2019 – and for the foreseeable future.

 With an appreciation of the growing use of mobile phones and tablets for browsing the web, many developers will check a website on these devices having completed it on their desktop, and if it looks OK, assume all is good.

 However, not all mobile devices are created equal, and a site that works on iPhone may display differently on an Android.

 Your site may look great on Chrome, but throw up some quirks on Firefox or Internet Explorer.

 Cross-browser checking is important for site owners using an online website builder, as well as for professional web designers and developers.

 So global browser statistics are useful to know, and perhaps should be your guide if you have a diverse, international audience.

 I was once working with a client in the education sector, and as their clients were generally teachers who were issued laptops from local authorities, Explorer was installed as standard.
 Despite the fact that Chrome had edged ahead of Explorer by that stage and was generally much preferred by tech-savvy Internet users, the majority of the client’s user base was still using Explorer.

 This was clear by analysing the user data of the client’s websites within Google Analytics.